Angraecum sesquipedale: Related species

 In 2017, Netz and Renner provided molecular clock-dated phylogenies that include 62 of 144 Angraecum species on Madagascar and all nine Madagascan Sphinginae.
-Clock models using either rate- or fossil-based calibrations imply that the Madagascan subspecies praedicta and the African subspecies morgani diverged 7.4 ± 2.8 Mya, which overlaps the divergence of A. sesquipedale from its sister, A. sororium, namely 7.5 ± 5.2 Mya; since both these orchids have extremely long spurs, long spurs likely existed before that.
+Clock models using either rate- or fossil-based calibrations imply that the Madagascan subspecies praedicta and the African subspecies morganii diverged 7.4 ± 2.8 Mya, which overlaps the divergence of A. sesquipedale from its sister, A. sororium, namely 7.5 ± 5.2 Mya; since both these orchids have extremely long spurs, long spurs likely existed before that.

 Cultivation

-Angraceum sesquipedale was first brought to the United Kingdom in 1855 to be grown outside of its natural environment by William Ellis.
+Angraecum sesquipedale was first brought to the United Kingdom in 1855 to be grown outside of its natural environment by William Ellis.
 Subsequently, Ellis achieved the first flowering of the plant in cultivation in 1857.
 Angraecum sesquipedale has been attributed as having a nicer appearance when grown in cultivation than when found in the wild, since wild specimens appear as a long stem surrounded by a few struggling leaves.
 Additionally, A. sesquipedale is seldom grown in private collections, despite its enormous importance to Darwin's concept of coevolution and subsequently the fields of botany and evolutionary biology.

 It is often recommended that A. sesquipedale be grown under warm to intermediate conditions and given as much light as possible without burning the leaves.
 The choice of growing the plant in intermediate or warm housing conditions can affect the timing of the flowering.
 In order to stimulate heavy flower production it is important that the light intensity be greatest between September and November.
 The number of flower spikes present during flowering is dependent on the number of new leaf-pairs formed during the preceding spring and summer, since each newly formed leaf-pair produce one spike and rarely two.
 Angraecum sesquipedale is commonly found to have a slow growth habit, but the orchid can be expected to produce flowers even before it has reached an adult size.
 Angraecum sesquipedale is notorious for having sensitive roots.
 The roots of mature plants are best left undisturbed as much as possible and as a result it is prudent to be especially careful during repotting.
 Young plants however are less susceptible to such root problems.
 Disturbing the roots can cause the plant to sulk for two to four years or even to cause it to die.
 When a mature plant is disturbed it frequently loses many of its lower leaves and reverts to only producing one or two flowers at a time.
 To avoid these problems it is commonly advised that the orchid be planted in a coarse medium such as fir bark, crock, or charcoal to minimize disturbances to the roots.
 Also planting it in a basket or large pot is best since this allows the orchid to grow for many years before having to have its roots disturbed.